Adding Lasers to the DPF

 Computer simulation using the open source EPOCH software from the University of Warwick (UK) shows a similar effect when an ultrafast laser pulse enters the DPF fuel:

-To remedy this, an application has been submitted to the largest computer in Europe (FI), which provides free access via the EuroHPC Joint Undertaking (EU) to private companies conducting open science.
+To remedy this, an application has been submitted to the largest computer in Europe, LUMI (FI), which provides free access via the EuroHPC Joint Undertaking (EU) to private companies conducting open science.

-If the computing time is awarded, Paul will study magnetic reconnection with PEPC, while Steve uses EPOCH to calculate design rules for optimal laser-DPF coupling.
+If computing time is awarded, Paul will study magnetic reconnection with PEPC, while Steve uses EPOCH to figure out design rules for optimal laser-DPF coupling.